Ways To Reduce Perceived Exertion And Enjoy Your Run

 Being able to run without getting tired requires that you have developed a certain level of strength and stamina in your heart, lungs, and leg muscles to support running.

-Running is a physically-demanding form of exercise, and it takes consistent training over a period of at least a couple of months to build the endurance, strength, and cardiovascular fitness to run comfortably without feeling breathless or like your legs are burning.
+Running is a physically demanding form of exercise, and it takes consistent training for at least a couple of months to build the endurance, strength, and cardiovascular fitness to run comfortably without feeling breathless or like your legs are burning.

 Three runners smiling while running on the coast.